 The West Devon Way runs for 37 leisurely miles from Okehampton in the north to Hooe Lake in Plymouth to the south.
 As it suggests it skirts the western edge of Dartmoor, passing through places such as Lydford, Mary Tavy, Peter Tavy, Tavistock and Yelverton.
 When I did this walk I split it into 3 separate days, walking from Okehampton to Lydford (where there is a good pub to stay in!!).
 Then Lydford to Yelverton (this was the long day of 16 miles) and finally from Yelverton to Plymouth.
 The walking isn’t too tough and the hills are fairly gentle on the edge of Dartmoor.
 The official West Devon Way booklet splits the walk into 8 parts and when looking at them it might be better to go as far as Mary Tavy on the first day, to even out days one and two a bit.

-The official guide can be found below, where you can download a leaflet
+A guide can be found below, where you can download a pdf

 There are some fantastic parts to this walk, to start with the part across the moor around Meldon reservoir and then the section through Lydford and its gorge all the way to Mary Tavy is brilliant.
 I loved the walk down to Doublewaters and the final long section alongside the River Plym and across the viaducts was also memorable.